alanng10/Lang/Docue/a.md

 "L" refer to Love.

-"M" refer to Marry.
+"M" refer to Mary.

 The letter "N" refer to unit that is applicable to all.
 It refer to nect that is applicable to all.

-"O" refer to Optro.
+"O" refer to Opto.

 "P" refer to Park.